mfehrenbach/getty-provenance-landing/README.md

 To run it locally, you’ll need [Node](https://nodejs.org/en).
 The easiest way to get this (if you have [Homebrew](https://brew.sh) installed) is `brew install node`.
 Node will do everything else for us, as is custom.

 Run `npm install` to pull the dependencies, and `npm run serve` to work locally.
-The page is output to the `_site` directory (which is not in version control)—with all of its assets bundled into the HTML for ease of implementation.
+The page is output to the `public` directory (which is not in version control)—with all of its assets bundled into the HTML for ease of implementation.

 For sharing, the site is also [built and served](https://mfehrenbach.github.io/getty-provenance-landing/) on GitHub Pages, via [a workflow](.github/workflows/build-deploy.yml).